7 Fun Activities for Improving Your English Quickly and Easily

 Moreover, you’ll learn to appreciate the English language in a drastically (extremely) new way and become a more creative person.

-6. Look for MOOCs in Specialized Areas to Fine-tune Your Skills
+6. Take MOOCs to Advance Your Skills

 Massive Open Online Courses—or MOOCs, as they are commonly called—are a great way to get access to educational resources provided, mostly for free, by some of the world’s best universities.